aframevr/aframe/docs/primitives/a-cylinder.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The cylinder primitive is used to create tubes and curved surfaces.
+The cylinder primitive creates a tube or a curved surface using the [geometry component] with type set to `cylinder`.

 ## Examples